 Changing the displayed metadata fields

-Swivle contains more than 400 different metadata fields.
+Swivle contains more than 400 standard metadata fields, while additional custom fields can be added by the system administrator.
 Showing the fields that you regularly work with while hiding those that you do not need makes sure that you work quickly and efficiently in Swivle.

 You can change the displayed metadata fields in the Filter panel, the Search results panel and the Metadata panel.

 Step 1.
 In any of these areas, click the Configure Metadata icon in the top right corner.